Ibn Saad al-Khair al-Balancy: Life

-His full name is Abu Al-Hassan Ali bin Ibrahim bin Muhammad bin Issa bin Saad Al-Khair Al-Ansari Al-Balancy.
+His full name is Abu Al-Hassan Ali bin Ibrahim bin Muhammad bin Issa bin Saad al-Khair al-Ansari al-Balancy.
 He is of Castilian heritage.
-Ibn Saad al-Khair was born in the year 510 AH / 1116 AD in Valencia in the Valencian sect and grew up there during the era of the kings of the cults.
-He was taught by several scholars of Valencia such as : Abu Al-Walid Muhammad bin Abdullah bin Khaira, and Abu Al-Walid Ibn Al-Dabbagh.
+Ibn Saad al-Khair was born in the year 510 AH / 1116 AD in Valencia in the Almoravid dynasty and grew up there.
+He was taught by several scholars of Valencia such as : Abu al-Walid Muhammad bin Abdullah bin Khaira, and Abu al-Walid Ibn al-Dabbagh.
 He worked in teaching in Valencia his whole life.

-One work was It came in Al-Wafi with deaths (Original title: Alwafi Bialwafayat), “He was with his codification in Arabic, and his progress in literature, attributed to heedlessness that overcame him, and he had wonderful messages.
-Shams Al-Din Al-Dhahabi also said, “He was a master of calligraphy, an eloquent writer, a glorious poet, at birth.
-And there was a known heedlessness.”
+Ibn Saad al-Khair was proficient in linguistic and literary sciences, an eloquent writer, and a well-described poet.
+He has letters and books.
+It was stated in al-Wafi bi al-Wafiyyat: “He was with his codification in Arabic, and his progress in literature, attributed to heedlessness that overcame him, and he had wonderful messages".
+Al-Dhahabi also said, "He was a master of calligraphy, an eloquent writer, a glorious poet, at birth.
+And there was a known heedlessness."

-Ibn Saad Al Khair died in Rabi` al-Akhir 571 / October 1175 in Seville.
+Ibn Saad Al Khair died in Rabi' al-Thani 571 AH / October 1175 in Seville.